renovatebot/presets/packages/renovate-config-monorepo/readme.md

 ## Contributing

 Do not edit the `package.json` directly.
-Instead, add entries to `generate.js`.
+Instead, add entries to `generate.js` and then run `node generate.js` to update the `package.json` from there.
+Often there may be other updates included since the last time it was generated - if so then you may want to run `generate.js` once on its own and commit and that and then push your own changes afterwards in a second commit.
+Please also bump the `package.json` version too.